 The discussion should help you understand the benefits and risks of the procedures and assist you in giving informed consent to proceed.
 You should give your consent by signing a document from the treatment provider containing the outlined information.

-Your treatment provider should also perform a ‘patch test’ before the full treatment is applied.
-This simply means that the first ’zap’ from the laser or IPL is done on the intended treatment area.
+If you are very concerned, or the treatment provider considers your treatment to be at a higher risk (e.g., hair removal in individuals with darker skin types), a test patch should be performed.
+This simply means that only a tiny area is treated.
 This will give both you and the treatment provider an indication of the effect of treatment on that area.
-This test should always be done before any treatment and before each repeat session as the skin may react differently on any given day.
+This may need to be repeated at subsequent treatment if there are any relevant changes such as the possibility of a suntan or commencement of a potentially photosensitising medication.
 Up to 48 hours should be allowed to assess the development of any adverse effects from the test.
 If undesired outcomes occur, the treatment should not go forward as planned.
 Your treatment provider should revise the treatment plan, explore alternative approaches, or not proceed with treatment at all.

 It is important that you give clear information to your service provider about some important lifestyle choices, medical conditions and other health related concerns before you undergo every treatment.
 For example:

 - you should declare any medications or supplements that you are taking, including prescription, non-prescription and commercial or herbal supplements.
-Any of these substances may negatively affect your reaction to the laser or IPL treatment due to an increased sensitivity to light or a poorer ability to heal
+Certain substances may negatively affect your reaction to the laser or IPL treatment due to an increased sensitivity to light or a poorer ability to heal.
+Fortunately, the vast majority of medications can continue to be taken during laser treatment.

 - it is very important to declare if you are photosensitive (sensitive to light) or have issues with flashing lights.
 For example, if you have been diagnosed with conditions such as lupus, epilepsy, skin cancer, eczema, psoriasis or bacterial infections, treatment may not be advised or even possible

-Negative reactions to treatment can expose you to dangerous health outcomes, some of which may be permanent.
+Negative reactions to treatment can expose you to painful burns, long recovery times and the risk of scarring or damage to your skin colour, some of which may be permanent.
 For these reasons, it is important to tell your service provider everything you know about the area that you wish to have treated.
 Sometimes these negative reactions are mentioned as ‘contraindications’ to treatment in the information given by a service provider.

 Before undergoing any cosmetic light-based treatments not being performed or supervised by a registered medical practitioner, have any skin blemishes or moles examined by a medical professional.
 This is very important because these skin blemishes or moles may be symptoms of other health issues or treatment could adversely change the nature of the blemish.
 Light-based treatments may aggravate the underlying health condition or may also remove or disguise the symptoms of serious skin diseases such as melanomas.
 In this instance, the treatment of the symptoms may make the diagnosis of the underlying health condition very difficult, or even impossible.
 This may lead to delays in treatment, and depending on the condition, result in potentially serious or terminal health outcomes.
 A medical check-up may also reveal any other health condition where light-based therapies are not advised.